exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 * Exasol 8 Release Note mentioning supported OS (RedHat Enterprise Linux, and Ubuntu 22.04.2 LTS)

 Cooperation and Customer Responsibility:
-* provide as needed additional resources (e.g., external Backup space, additional clusters)
+* Provide as needed additional resources (e.g., external Backup space, additional clusters)
-* Commit to the commonly agreed project plan
+* Commit to the mutually agreed project plan

 For information about the Migration Service, contact your account manager.